The NHS Alliance homepage

 The main room will remain open until 4:15pm for colleagues to stay back and engage in further networking opportunities.
 Please do take advantage of this extended time to connect with peers, share insights and build valuable connections.
 Refreshments will be available.

-Please note, the agenda is still in development for this event so session timings may be subject to change.
-We will share more details over the coming weeks and who we'll be hearing from.
+Please note, as the agenda is still in development for this event, session timings may be subject to change.
+We will share more details over the coming weeks of further sessions and speakers.

 Forum chair and speakers